uboslinux/ubos-docs/sphinx/users/installation/espressobin.rst

 --------------------------------------

-If you have difficulty booting the ESPRESSObin with the provided instructions, it may be because you previously change the ESPRESSObin's boot loader configuration from the factory default.
+If you have difficulty booting the ESPRESSObin with the provided instructions, it may be because you previously changed the ESPRESSObin's boot loader configuration from the factory default.
 For reference, here is the ESPRESSObin's factory configuration as determined by executing

 .. code-block:: none

-   printenv
+   > printenv

 in uBoot of a brand-new device: